binance/binance-spot-api-docs/errors.md

 ### -1106 PARAM_NOT_REQUIRED
  * A parameter was sent when not required.
  * Parameter '%s' sent when not required.
+ * A tag '%s' was sent when not required.

 ### -1108 PARAM_OVERFLOW
  * Parameter '%s' overflowed.